mithuntappaji/Project-A/README.md

 # Project-A
-This is the demo project for script demonstrations
+This is the demo readme file